DESCRIPTION

 Which affiliation will a recognized tribe use?

-Tribes should have a UEI number and be registered in SAM.gov and should select the ‘Industry,
+Tribes, which typically have a UEI number and are registered in SAM.gov, should select the 'Industry, Academia, Non-Profit, Federal/State/Local Government' affiliation.

 Please clarify Independent Principal Investigator, are they not associated with an organization?